How To Check Harley Twin Cam Chain Tensioners

 On this engine, both inner and outer shoes have slight wear.
 At 45k miles, I'm not sure if they're original or if they've been replaced (I don't have complete history on the bike).

-I will not be replacing the shoes at this time.
-I'll check them again at 50K, and by then, I'll have decided which way to go.
+These shoes will not be replaced at this time.
+They'll be checked again at 50K, and by then, a decision will be made which way to go.

 Replacement Options

-The problem with replacing the chain tensioners is, the bottom of the pushrods are pressing onto the top of the cam lobes, which prevents removal of the cam plate.
+The problem with replacing tensioners is, the bottom of the pushrods are pressing onto the top of the cam lobes, which prevents removal of the cam plate.

 Method One) - The recommended factory way is, remove the gas tank, disassemble the rocker boxes, remove the pushrods, remove the cam plate.

-Method Two) - You literally cut the original pushrods in half, then replace with adjustable pushrods.
+Method Two) - Instead of removing the gas tank, rocker boxes, etc, you actually cut the original pushrods in half to remove the cam plate, then when done with the service replace them with adjustable pushrods.

 This way is quicker, but more expensive than the first method.